 Jaya Sharma, U. D. Sharma, Sanjay Shukla, Sanjive Shukla, Richa Shukla, Sandeep Shukla, et. al. [7] provides a report on Lucknow-based freshwater bivalves and the structure of their shells.
-Two new water Parreysia favidens as Lamellidens marginalis were identified from Lucknow, Uttar Pradesh, India, water species' reservoirs.
-Both shell microstructures indicate the presence of prismatic, nacreous, and periostracum layers.
+Two new water bivalves as Parreysia favidens and Lamellidens marginalis were identified from Lucknow, Uttar Pradesh, India, water reservoirs.
+Both species' shell microstructures indicate the presence of prismatic, nacreous, and periostracum layers.
 The nacreous layer of P. favidens's shell appeared to be thicker.
 Both bivalve species' behaviors and potential roles in the pearl culture industry have been discussed.

 A.G.
-Checa et. al. [8] described about the physical and biological factors that influence. how molluscan shell microstructures are made.
+Checa et. al. [8] described about the physical and biological factors that influence. molluscan how shell microstructures are made.
 Now we have evidence that, beyond the influence of proteins, biophysical principles play a crucial role in interpreting and organizing molluscan microstructures, indicating the involvement of additional mechanisms.
-Author have specifically identified the following processes: 1) crystal nucleation on membranes that have already been formed; 2) crystal nucleation and growth take place within self-organized membranes as well as between them; and 3) contact recognition and deposition are active subcellular processes involved in the formation of crystals, the authors present a novel perspective that may make it possible to Evolutionary allow microstructures. considered constraints can he when comparing the taxonomic secretional abilities of organisms, as well as when estimating the probability of replicating microstructures for the production of functional synthetic materials.
+Author have specifically identified the following processes: 1) crystal nucleation on membranes that have already been formed; 2) crystal nucleation and growth take place within self-organized membranes as well as between them; and 3) contact recognition and deposition are active subcellular processes involved in the formation of crystals, the authors present a novel perspective that may make it possible to allow microstructures.
+Evolutionary considered when constraints can be comparing the taxonomic secretional abilities of organisms, as well as when estimating the probability of replicating microstructures for the production of functional synthetic materials.

 Dauphin.
 Luquet, Y. Salome, G. Bellot-Gurlet, M. L, Cuif.
 J. P, et. al. [9] studied a nacroprismatic bivalve species' mineralogy, micro- and nanostructure, and composition: Pictorium unum.
-The aragonite forms a major part of the prismatic layer in Unio, and there are observable distinctions in the internal arrangement compared to calcitic layers.
+The aragonite forms a major part of the prismatic layer in Unio, and there are observable distinctions in the internal arrangement compared to the calcitic layers.
 The morphology of the prisms differs based on their developmental phase.
 Spatial representations of chemical distribution validate the lack of an organic membrane separating the nacre from the prisms.
-By comparing Unio pictorum with species, the diversity various nacroprismatic shell structure, as well as the taxonomical dependence on the structure, mineralogy. and composition, demonstrated.
+By comparing Unio pictorum with species. various the diversitv of nacroprismatic shell structure, as well as the taxonomical dependence on the structure, composition, mineralogy, and is demonstrated.